 Question: Where did your bloodlines originate from?
 Aside from one line, all of my lines came from other breeders.
 A few of my past animals have not come from named ratteries such as my own.
 I found them through networking.
 I received my dwarf, blue-rex, Harley, and Aussie lines from a breeder in PA who had acquired some of the best bloodlines in the country.
 Some of my lines can be traced back to Canadian and Australian breeders.
 The longer I work with my lines, the more I can understand them and improve them.

 Question: You look so young!
 How old are you?
-Answer: I’m a 23 year old full time Senior Stony Brook University College student.
+Answer: I’m a 23 years old.
+I just graduated from Stony Brook University College, spring 2018.
 Obviously, due to my young age I am not a home owner.
 I occupy an apartment inside my parent’s home that can be entered through the home’s main door.
-For income I work for my relative's daycare and I plan to write novels after graduation.
+For income I work for my relative's daycare and I plan to start writing novels soon.

 Question: Do you take in rescues?
 Answer: NO. I have in the distant past, but I now no longer do so.